sage-code/maj/alphabet.md

 **Modified: C**

 Te Letter "c" sounds like Latvian "c" not English "c".
 It sounds like "ts" in English word "cats".
-The best IPA sound is: `t͡s` To make this sound you put you tang in "t" position and make a pitch sound "s" instead.
+The best IPA sound is: `t͡s` To make this sound you put you tang in "t" position and make a pitch sound "ts" instead.

 1. English is inconsistent.
-Sometimes "c" is read "k", other times `ʂ` or `k`.
+Sometimes "c" is read "k", other times `ʂ`.
 Therefore in English you must learn how to "spell" correctly.
 Maj can be rad and write using _deterministic rules_.
 Once you have learned the rules you can read and write any Maj word.

 **IPA practice**

-* ENG: "chemical"  => IPA: "kemikəl"
+* ENG: "cats"  => IPA: "kat͡s"
-* ENG: "chocolate" => IPA: "ʂoklət"
+* MAK: "cen"   => IPA: "t͡s"

 2. In English sounds "ce", "ci" is pronounced "se", "si", but in Maj, "c" is pronounced "ts" like in "cats".
 Let's make exercise using Maj alphabet to write phonetic for two English words:

-* ceba = ENG: "cerebellum" => IPA: "tseba"
+* ceba = ENG: "cerebellum" => IPA: "t͡seba"
-* ciga = ENG: "cigarette"  => IPA: "tsəga"
+* ciga = ENG: "cigarette"  => IPA: "t͡səga"

 In Maj the groups {ca, ce, cy, co, cu} are also read {tsa, tse, tsy, tso, tsu}.
 To prevent this effect you must use letter "k" instead of "c".
 Notice uppercase "C" represent "carbon" element that is written "carba" = IPA:"t͡sarba" no need to write "karba".